Restrictions and Guidance

 - Cheque or Money Order (payable to the Town of Lunenburg), mail to PO Box 129, Lunenburg, NS, B0J 2C0.

-Note: Public washrooms in Town Hall are not available at this time.
+Note: There is a washroom on the second floor of Town Hall now available.
 There is a portable toilet available in the parking lot next door to Town Hall for emergencies.

 - Burning permits are required for burns other than an outdoor appliance (per below).
 Fire pits which are no wider than 0.5 m in diameter, and backyard appliances (like chimineas) are permitted for households but must follow the posted burning restrictions updated at 2:00 p.m. daily (https://novascotia.ca/burnsafe/) and take local conditions such as wind into consideration.
 CSA-approved appliances such as gas barbecues and propane fire pits are also permitted.
 The use of consumer fireworks is prohibited.
-For reference, see this link to Lunenburg's Burning Bylaw.
+For reference, see this link to Lunenburg's pdf Burning Bylaw (127 KB) .

-- Visit the Town’s Garbage Collection page for the 2021 solid waste collection calendars and more information.
+- Visit the Town’s Garbage Collection page for the 2023 solid waste collection calendar and more information.

-- The Town's public washroom on Bluenose Drive is OPEN for the season through October from 8:00 a.m. to 8:00 p.m. daily.
-Washrooms in Town Hall are not available to the public.
-There is a portable toilet in the parking lot next door to Town Hall for emergencies.
+- The Town's public washroom on Bluenose Drive is CLOSED for the season and scheduled to reopen in May.
+There is a portable toilet available in the parking lot next door to Town Hall for emergencies.

-- The Lunenburg Community Centre is reopened for scheduled programs and rentals at this time.
-See here for more information and to download a copy of the Terms & Conditions for use of the Community Centre.
+- The Lunenburg Community Centre is open for scheduled programs and rentals.
+See here for more information.
 Fitness classes require pre-registration.
 The Weight Room requires pre-booking your visits.

-- The Lunenburg & District Community Pool is OPEN for the season (please note that the pool is not operated by the Town).
+- The Lunenburg & District Community Pool is closed for the season (please note that the pool is not operated by the Town).
 Contact the society that operates the pool here: https://www.facebook.com/lunenburgswimmingpool/

-- Playgrounds are open, with the observance of physical distancing.
+- Playgrounds are open.
 Please wash/sanitize hands before and after use.
 Use at your own risk.

-- The Broad Street Boat Launch has OPENED for the season.
+- The Broad Street Boat Launch has closed for the season and will re-open in Spring.

 The Town’s after-hours contact number is 902-527-0150 for any urgent municipal inquiries.